achjailani/go-simple-grpc/README.md

 Any related things to gRPC server could be found in `grpc` directory, including `handler`, `server` and `interceptors`

 ## gRPC Client
-Any related things to gRPC client could be found in `client` directory, including `connection`, `method call`
+Any related things to gRPC client could be found in `grpc/client` directory, including `connection`, `method call`

 ## REST API
 Any related things to REST API could be found in `rest` directory

+## gRPC Interceptor
+All interceptors are in `grpc/interceptor` directory